dangphuc2470/SuperTicTacToe/README.md

 ## Current Status

-The following features have been completed:
+Completed features:

 - Check win for each small Tic Tac Toe board.
 - Gameplay for two players on the same device.

-The following feature is still in progress:
+In progress:

 - Checking the remaining unmarked large Tic Tac Toe boards to determine the win condition for the big board.

 ## Technologies Used

-Programming language: C#
+- Programming language: C#
-Framework: .NET WinForms
+- Framework: .NET WinForms

 ## Screenshot
 <center><i>Game</i></center>